 Our school is an Operation Encompass school.
-This means that when there has been a domestic abuse incident at an address where children from our school live and the police have been called and attend the incident then the school will be informed by 9am the next school day.
+This means that when there has been a domestic abuse incident at an address where children from our school live and the police have been called and attend the incident then the school will should be informed by 9am the next school day via a secure email.
 This enables us to support the child(ren), and where appropriate the family, within school.
 Parents are advised by the police that the school will be informed.

-Social care also receive reports from the police when they have been involved with children, not just in relation to domestic abuse incidents.
-These are called ViSTs (Vulnerable incident Screening Tools).
+Social care also receives reports from the police when they have been involved with children, not just in relation to domestic abuse incidents.
+These are called PPN's (Police Protection Notices).
 This information will also be passed to the school if the information is considered appropriate and proportionate.
 Staff in school will be informed on a 'need to know basis' by the DSL.